metayeti/YABS.js/README.md

   }
 ```

-We can then refer to these entries by using a `"use_header"` entry inside a `"sources"` entry:
+We can then refer to these entries with a `"use_header"` entry that we put inside any `"sources"` entry:

 ```JSON
   "sources": [